-Zoran, you have applied for the contest.
+‘Zoran, you have applied for the contest.

-You have been accepted.
+You have, therefore, been accepted.

 Go immediately to the Hill.

-Sit under the Great Oak Tree.
+Sit under the Mystical Hew Tree.

 Cover your head in your arms

-And wait.
+And wait.’

 ‘What’s all this?’, Zoran exclaimed in disbelief, ‘Is it a joke or what?
 I stopped playing games a long time ago.
 A contest?
 For what?
 I bet Cedrick is trying a fast one on me.
 Wait until I see him.’

-At dawn he was awoken by the resplendent pearly light coming from the pouch grey stones, and an anxious urge to get up and go to the Jihlava Hills where the Great Oak Tree stood.
+At dawn, he was awoken by the resplendent pearly light coming from the pouch grey stones, and an anxious urge to get up and go to the Jihlava Hills, where the Mystical Yew Tree stood.

-He managed to get a lift on his neighbour’s motorbike but had to walk one kilometre uphill to reach the edge of the Moravian Forest.
+He managed to get a lift on his neighbour’s motorbike but had to trekked one kilometre uphill to reach the edge of the Moravian Forest.
 The climb took some time.
-The soil was strewn with crystal pebbles that shone in the early sun, fanning out into a pathway that led Zoran directly to the venerable Old Tree.
+The soil was strewn with crystal pebbles that shone in the early sun, fanning out into a pathway that led Zoran directly to the Mystical Old Yew Tree.
+The Tree had survived the most extreme weather conditions for centuries, its brown bark was flaking but kept giving shelter to small insects and larvae, its powerful roots, albeit exposed to the elements, were in perfect symbiosis with its green canopy by providing water and sustenance.

 Once arrived, he sat underneath it and followed the instructions.
-Soon he started to feel warm with a vague sensation of drifting and somnolence.
+Soon, he started to feel warm with a vague sensation of drifting and somnolence.
 He dozed off for he did not know how long but when a persistent drizzle fell on him, he opened his eyes, stood up and looked around.

+His feet rested now on soggy carpet of grass, the horizon looked dark and menacing, birds were not singing, the air was still.

 He realized that he was dressed in a white linen tunic down to his knees, leather sandals, a thick red waistband with a gold-engraved leather scabbard hanging from it.
 A heavy hooded black cloak spread in folds from his shoulders covering the whole of his body, down to his feet.

-All of a sudden, the drizzle muted into a huge storm, breaking out on all sides, with ponderous thunder and darting lightning.
+Soon, the fine rain muted into a huge storm, breaking far and near, with ponderous thunder and darting lightning.
+Tree tops shook and swayed.
 It seemed as though the whole Universe was about to collapse, whilst a fierce wind ravaged humans, beasts and plants all around, far away and beyond.

 Zoran saw two bent men struggle uphill in his direction from the valley below.

-‘Zoran!’ they shouted above the wind and over the thick curtain of rain, ‘Where have you been?
+‘Zoran,’ they shouted above the wind and over the thick curtain of rain.
+‘Where have you been?
 The other two are miles ahead of you.
 You must hurry if you do not want to miss the entrance to the Conclave.’

-They were Zoran’s two Mentors assigned to him for emotional and fighting guidance.
-They flanked the young man and together they started to descend the valley on the other side when a powerful lightning struck the Oak Tree.
+They were Zoran’s two mentors assigned to him for emotional and fighting guidance.
+They flanked the young man and together they started to descend the valley on the other side when a powerful lightning struck the Yew Tree.
 They turned to look.
-The tree started to burn violently and, in dying out, it left a glistening mistletoe entwined in a fresh branch, twisted around the charred trunk.
+The tree started to burn, flames leaping upwards to its canopy, an acrid smell of burned foliage spread through the valley.
+They watched in awe.
+Soon the fire started to die out, leaving a glistening mistletoe entwined in a single fresh branch, twisted around the charred trunk.

 The three men fell onto their knees, lifted their arms to the sky and gave loud thanks to their Deity for showing them such an omen.